 College Registrar: Job Description, Salary and Requirements

-A college registrar serves as the administrator responsible for student records and class enrollment.
-A high degree of technological proficiency is often required for this position, and a graduate-level education is typically a prerequisite to employment.
+A college registrar is the administrator responsible for student records and class enrollment.
+A high level of technological proficiency is often required for this position, and a bachelor's or master's degree in a field such as accounting or social work is typically a prerequisite for employment.
+Many employers also prefer candidates with previous experience in a similar field, such as admissions or student affairs.

 A college registrar maintains the academic record of all students and plans and implements the registration process for classes.
 He or she works with other administrators to coordinate times and locations for class meetings and resolve scheduling conflicts.
 Other responsibilities include keeping records of all college classes and curriculum prerequisites, determining students' graduation eligibility, planning commencement activities and preparing information such as honors lists, transcripts and class rankings.

-According to Salary.com in February 2012, the median salary for college registrars in the U.S. was $72,736, and the middle half of registrars earned between $59,271 and $90,311.
+According to Salary.com, in October 2014, the median salary for college registrars in the U.S. was $75,882, and the middle half of registrars earned between $61,827 and $94,210.
 As education administrators, registrars might receive generous benefits, such as lengthy vacation time, health care, pension plans and bonuses.
 Colleges often provide free tuition to employees and their family members.

 A college registrar must be familiar and comfortable with changing technology.
 A bachelor's degree is usually required.
-A master's degree may also be required, and knowledge of computer science might be preferred.
-Registrar positions generally require 3-5 years of experience in a related area, including a background in supervising other employees.
+A master's degree also might be required, and knowledge of computer science might be preferred.
+Registrar positions generally require three to five years of experience in a related area, including a background in supervising other employees.

 A college registrar should be able to work with a variety of people and have exceptional communication skills, including when collaborating with multiple college departments.
 He or she should be highly organized and be able to quickly adapt to change.
 An attention to detail is also necessary.